rutikwankhade/Devblogs-hashnode/ckcva0qvp00lj7os1gczwd80k.md

 ![Screenshot (313).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1595212929406/RlaC-aQXc.png)

 ### Creating a new file
 touch command is used to create a file without any content.
 The file created using touch command is empty.
 The syntax is [ touch file_name ].
-For windows the command is a bit different.
+For windows, the command is a bit different.
 Its [copy nul file_name].

 ![new touch.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1595214062977/Yt2fnbq5S.gif)